-- (6) The trustee or debtor in possession need not file an employment application on behalf of a sales agent registered with the Security Investors Protection Corporation, but the sales agent must execute a declaration of disinterestedness which must be filed by the trustee or debtor in possession with the notice. - (f) Publication of Notice of Sale of Estate Property.
-Whenever the trustee or debtor in possession is required to give notice of a sale or of a motion to sell property of the estate pursuant to FRBP 6004 and 2002(c), an additional copy of the notice and court-approved form F 6004-2.NOTICE.SALE, Notice of Sale of Estate Property must be submitted to the clerk at the time of filing for purposes of publication by the clerk on the court's website. - (g) Report of Sale.
+- (6) The trustee, debtor in possession, or subchapter V trustee in possession need not file an employment application on behalf of a sales agent registered with the Security Investors Protection Corporation, but the sales agent must execute a declaration of disinterestedness which must be filed by the trustee, debtor in possession, or subchapter V trustee in possession with the notice. - Publication of Notice of Sale of Estate Property.
+Whenever the trustee, debtor in possession, or subchapter V trustee in possession is required to give notice of a sale or of a motion to sell property of the estate pursuant to FRBP 6004 and 2002(c), an additional copy of the notice and court-approved form F 6004-2.NOTICE.SALE, Notice of Sale of Estate Property must be submitted to the clerk at the time of filing for purposes of publication by the clerk on the court's website. - Report of Sale.
 Unless otherwise ordered by the court, the report of sale required by FRBP 6004(f)(1) must be filed and served not later than 21 days after the date of the sale of any property not in the ordinary course of business. - (h) Disbursement of Sale Proceeds.
-Unless otherwise ordered by the court, all proceeds of a sale must be paid directly to any appointed trustee or the debtor in possession.
+Unless otherwise ordered by the court, all proceeds of a sale must be paid directly to any appointed trustee, the debtor in possession, or subchapter V trustee in possession.
 A disbursement of proceeds must not be made without a specific order of the court authorizing the disbursement, except for payment to secured creditors, payment to a debtor of exempt proceeds, and payment for expenses of sale.
 Proceeds may be disbursed to pay auctioneer's fees and brokers' commissions without additional order of the court if payment is consistent with the terms of the order approving the sale or authorizing the employment of the auctioneer or broker. - (i) Chapter 13 Cases.
 A motion to sell or refinance property in a chapter 13 case must be filed pursuant to LBR 3015-1(p).